blogjs/blogjs.github.io/_posts/2016-06-16-creating-angular-directive.markdown

         $compile(element)(scope);
     }

-So as you can see, I've added `ng-click` attribute thought `class` and removed `three-state-checkbox`, because my directive configured with `restrict: "A"` which means it can be linked only by attribute.
+So as you can see, I've added `ng-click` and `class` attributes and removed `three-state-checkbox`, because my directive is configured with `restrict: "A"`, which means it can be linked only by attribute.

 Ok now we need to change `ngModel`, when someone will **click** on the "checkbox". <br/>
-4-th attribute of `link` function is _Collection_ of required directives, or single directive, if only one directive is requiired. <br/>
+4-th attribute of `link` function is _Collection_ of required directives, or is a single directive, if only one directive is required. <br/>
 As `ngModel` is the only directive **required** by **three-state-checkbox** I can reach the `ngModel` object from link function attributes.<br/>
 We will use 2 methods and 1 parameter of `ngModel` object:

 * `$setViewValue()` - to set value to `ngModel`